v1kstrand/FastML/DESIGN.md

 - **Dependency Injection & Inversion**: The architecture is designed to minimize tight coupling between classes.
 Utilizing callbacks and runtime dependency injection, the system achieves a high degree of modularity.
 This design choice aligns well with the Dependency Inversion Principle, as it enables easier testing, maintenance, and future expansion.

-- **Don't Repeat Yourself (DRY)**: By centralizing the logic for storing results and determining the best model in the `GridResult` class and its methods, you avoid repeating this logic in multiple places within the class or across the system.
+- **Don't Repeat Yourself (DRY)**: Avoid repeating this logic in multiple places within the class or across the system.

 ### Additional Principles Addressed:
-- **Liskov Substitution Principle**: The architecture employs an interface for the `Evaluator` class, facilitating the substitution of various evaluator types without disrupting the system's integrity.
-While this is a step in the right direction, additional opportunities for improvement exist.
-Specifically, classes like `GridSearch` and `GridResult` could also be abstracted into interfaces, thereby enhancing the system's flexibility and extensibility.
+- **Liskov Substitution Principle**: The system uses a flexible design for the `Evaluator` class, making it easy to swap out different types of evaluators without causing issues.
+This is good, but there's room for improvement.
+Specifically, making classes like `GridSearch` and `GridResult` more flexible could make the system even better and easier to extend in the future.

 - **Interface Segregation Principle**:
 In alignment with the Liskov Substitution Principle, the `Evaluator` interface has been designed to be modular and focused.
-This approach allows for the segregation of responsibilities into smaller, more specialized interfaces, should the need arise in future iterations of the project.
+This approach allows for the segregation of responsibilities into smaller, more specialized interfaces.

 ---